mahaguru24/project1-group5/README.md

 ### Timing
 #### Is there a pattern to the timing of UFO sightings?
+In terms of days of the week, UFO sightings were most common on weekends, Saturdays in particular.
+17.5% of UFO sightings occurred on Saturdays.

+UFO sightings peaked in the month of July, which corresponds with Northern Hemisphere Summer.

+UFO sightings increased significantly since 2000.
+This may relate to increased data capture.

 ### Space Weather
 #### Is there a relationship between UFO sightings and solar flare activity?